Ask us a question or find out more about our services

-We ensure that the emergency lighting in our clients buildings are kept maintained through the procedure of regular testing.
-Emergency lighting is normally required to operate fully automatically and give illumination of a sufficiently high level to enable all occupants to evacuate the premises safely.
-Most new buildings now have emergency lighting installed during construction; the design and type of equipment being specified by the architect in accordance with current Building Regulations and any local authority requirements.
+We ensure that the EM lighting in our clients buildings are kept maintained through the procedure of regular testing.
+EM lighting is normally required to operate fully automatically and give illumination of a sufficiently high level to enable all occupants to evacuate the premises safely.
+Most new buildings now have EM lighting installed during construction; the design and type of equipment being specified by the architect in accordance with current Building Regulations and any local authority requirements.

 The British Standard provides the Emergency lighting designer with clear guidelines to work to.
 BS 5266-1: 2011 embraces residential hotels, clubs, hospitals, nursing homes, schools and colleges, licensed premises, offices, museums, shops, multi-storey dwellings, etc. Although this standard recommends the types and durations of emergency lighting systems relating to each category of premises, it should be remembered that the standards are the minimum safe standards for these types of building and that a higher standard may be required for a particular installation.

 This check only applies to emergency lighting systems with one central back-up battery system.
 In this case, there is a daily visual inspection of indicators on the central power supply to identify that the system is operational.
 No test of operation is required.
 This test does not apply to emergency lighting with self-contained back-up batteries in each unit (standard emergency lighting).